danomatika/swig-openframeworks/README.md

 The scripting language bindings use the "of" module by default.
 In the case of Lua, this refers to the parent "of" table that contains all warped functions, classes, and defines.
 This may not be desirable for particular scripting languages (ie. Python), so the module name can be set using the MODULE_NAME makefile variable.

-Example: To egenrate python bindings with the module name "openframeworks":
+Example: To generate python bindings with the module name "openframeworks":

     make LANG=python MODULE_NAME=openframeworks